Waxy Meadow Rue

 Cultivation: The preference is moist to slight dry conditions, and partial to full sun.
 This plant usually grows in fairly typical garden soil, such as a rich loam or clay loam.
 The height of a plant can vary considerably depending on fertility of the soil, moisture conditions, and maturity.
 Vegetative growth is very rapid during the spring.
 This species of Meadow Rue appears to tolerate full sun and droughty conditions better than most.

-Range & Habitat: Waxy Meadow Rue is widely distributed in Illinois.
-It occurs occasionally in central and northern Illinois, but is less common or absent in southern Illinois (see Distribution Map).
+Range & Habitat: Waxy Meadow Rue is widely distributed in Illinois, where it is native.
+This plant occurs occasionally in central and northern Illinois, but it is less common or absent in southern Illinois (see Distribution Map).
 Habitats include mesic black soil prairies, thickets and woodland borders, savannas, and areas along railroads and roadsides, especially where remnant prairies occur.

 Faunal Associations: Because the flowers are wind-pollinated, few insects visit the flowers.
 Occasionally bees gather pollen from the anthers of the male flowers, while various kinds of beetles eat the pollen.
 Because the foliage has a foul scent, it probably is not a preferred food source for mammalian herbivores.